Skip to content

 DMS endpoints for Redis OSS should have TLS enabled

-If you manage resources directly, configure the relevant Terraform AWS provider resources to meet this control.
+Use AWS provider resources directly.
 See docs for the resources involved: aws_dms_endpoint.

 resource "aws_dms_endpoint" "this" {